Death From Anorexia: What Happens to the Body?

 Someone struggling with long-term anorexia may begin to experience confusion and have serious difficulty thinking clearly or remembering details.

-The hormonal fluctuations brought on by malnutrition can also cause mood swings and contribute to additional mental health conditions like anxiety and depression disorders.
+The hormonal fluctuations brought on by malnutrition can also cause mood swings and contribute to additional mental health conditions, like anxiety and depressive disorders.

 How Common Is Death From Anorexia?

 Unfortunately, the toll anorexia nervosa takes on the body and mind can be fatal if not treated.
-And the anorexia death rate is not insignificant.
+And the anorexia death rate is significant.

-Those who have required inpatient treatment for the condition have been found to have a five-times higher risk of mortality than their unaffected peers.
-And even patients treated outside of a hospital have about double the risk of mortality compared to those without eating disorders.
-[3]
+Those who have required inpatient treatment for the condition have been found to have a five times higher risk of mortality than their unaffected peers.
+And even patients treated outside a hospital have about double the risk of mortality compared to those without eating disorders.3

 anorexia death rate chart

-All told, AN is widely considered to be the deadliest type of eating disorder and second only to opioid use disorder as the deadliest mental health disorder.
-[4]
+In fact, anorexia is the deadliest type of eating disorder, and second only to opioid use disorder as the deadliest mental health disorder.4

 The high risk of mortality is due to a combination of health complications that result from malnourishment and the increased risk of suicide that has been connected to the various mental health aspects of the condition.